 Uppsala County (Swedish: Uppsala län) is a county or län on the eastern coast of Sweden, whose capital is the city of Uppsala.
 It borders the counties of Dalarna, Stockholm, Södermanland, Västmanland, Gävleborg, and the Baltic Sea.

-Old Uppsala is a series of viking burial mounds from 3rd century AD onwards along with a museum, church and other sites for visitors.
+Old Uppsala is a series of viking burial mounds from 3rd century AD onward along with a museum, church and other sites for visitors.
 It was a home to ancient Swedish kings of the Yngling dynasty.

 The mounds are the site of the Thing of all Swedes, and whilst it has a less dramatic presence than the location of the Icelandic Thing, it is a prominent historic location. the mounds themselves are easy to mistake for hills without guidance, but they stand unusually tall in the midst of flat fields.